Li Qian (boxer)

 Li Qian (李倩 (Lǐ Qiàn); born 6 June 1990) is a Chinese boxer.
-She won the bronze medal in the women's middleweight class at the 2016 Summer Olympics, and a silver medal in the same event at the delayed 2020 Summer Olympics.
+She won the bronze medal in the women's middleweight class at the 2016 Summer Olympics, a silver medal in the women's middleweight class at the delayed 2020 Summer Olympics and the gold medal in the same event at the 2024 Summer Olympics.

 Career

-Li was born in Henan.
-She and her parents moved to Ordos, Inner Mongolia in 2001.
+Li was born in China's Henan province.
+She and her parents moved to Ordos, Inner Mongolia, in 2001.
 While studying at the Inner Mongolia Vocational College of Physical Education, she played basketball.
 Her height and arm length drew the attention of Chinese boxing team coach Ha Dabater, who recommended her for the Inner Mongolian boxing team in 2007.
 She won the bronze medal in the women's middleweight class at the 2016 Summer Olympics in Rio de Janeiro.
-She won a silver medal in the middleweight event at the delayed 2020 Summer Olympics, losing to Lauren Price in the final.
+She then won a silver medal in the middleweight event at the postponed 2020 Summer Olympics, losing to Lauren Price in the final.

+On 10 August 2024, she competed in the Paris 2024 Olympics and defeated Panamanian boxer Atheyna Bylon by 4–1 in the final to win the gold medal in Women's middleweight.
+She has thus become the 3rd Chinese female boxer to have become an Olympic champion.